intel/llvm/sycl/doc/developer/DockerBKMs.md

 The following containers are publicly available for DPC++ compiler development:

+### Ubuntu 22.04-based images
-- `ghcr.io/intel/llvm/ubuntu2204_base`: contains basic Ubuntu 22.04 environment
+- `ghcr.io/intel/llvm/ubuntu2204_base`: contains basic environment
    setup for building DPC++ compiler from source.
-- `ghcr.io/intel/llvm/ubuntu2404_base`: contains basic Ubuntu 24.04 environment
-   setup for building DPC++ compiler from source.
   - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers`: contains everything from the
-   Ubuntu 22.04 base container + pre-installed Intel drivers.
+   base container + pre-installed Intel drivers.
    The image comes in two flavors/tags:
    * `latest`: Intel drivers are downloaded from release/tag and saved in dependencies.json.
 The drivers are tested/validated everytime we upgrade the driver.
    * `alldeps`: Includes the same Intel drivers as `latest`, as well as the development kits for NVidia/AMD from the `ubuntu2204_build` container.
+- `ghcr.io/intel/llvm/ubuntu2204_build`: has development kits installed for NVidia/AMD and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with corresponding GPUs available.
+  - `ghcr.io/intel/llvm/sycl_ubuntu2204_nightly`: contains the latest successfully
+   built nightly build of DPC++ compiler.
+The image comes in three flavors: with pre-installed Intel drivers (`latest`), without them (`no-drivers`) and with development kits installed (`build`).
+### Ubuntu 24.04-based images
+- `ghcr.io/intel/llvm/ubuntu2404_base`: contains basic environment
+   setup for building DPC++ compiler from source.
 - `ghcr.io/intel/llvm/ubuntu2404_intel_drivers`: contains everything from the
-   Ubuntu 24.04 base container + pre-installed Intel drivers.
+   base container + pre-installed Intel drivers.
    The image comes in three flavors/tags:
    * `latest`: Intel drivers are downloaded from release/tag and saved in dependencies.json.
 The drivers are tested/validated everytime we upgrade